bingyangchen/KM-software/System Design/System Design 101.md

 Step 7 - If the statement is an UPDATE or INSERT, it is passed to the transaction manager for further processing.

 Step 8 - During a transaction, the data is in lock mode.
 This is guaranteed by the lock manager.
-It also ensures the transaction’s ACID properties.
+It also ensures the transaction's ACID properties.

-### CAP theorem
+### CAP Theorem

 The CAP theorem is one of the most famous terms in computer science, but I bet different developers have different understandings.
-Let’s examine what it is and why it can be confusing.
+Let's examine what it is and why it can be confusing.

 ![[cap-theorem.jpeg]]